Haosam/GPS-speed-tracker/README.md

 ### Two.
 2.1.
 For project without react-native-maps (follow this - Speedchecker)
 cd to project folder
-Follow Step 1 to Step 4 above.
+Follow Part A Step 1 to Step 4 above.
 Step 2 can be skipped for this project.
 Copy files attached to this github to your project.

 ### Two.
 2.2.
 For project with react-native-maps (follow this - Speedometer)
 cd to project folder
-Follow Step 1 to Step 4 exactly
+Follow part A Step 1 to Step 4 exactly

 ## Three.
 Step 3
 Run